 - Avoid crowds.
-The flu spreads easily wherever people congregate — in child care centers, schools, office buildings, auditoriums and public transportation.
-By avoiding crowds during peak flu season, you reduce your chances of infection.
+The flu spreads easily wherever people gather — in child care centers, schools, office buildings and auditoriums and on public transportation.
+By avoiding crowds during peak flu season, you lower your chances of infection.

-Your doctor will conduct a physical exam, look for signs and symptoms of influenza, and possibly order a test that detects influenza viruses.
+Your healthcare professional will do a physical exam, look for symptoms of flu and possibly order a test that detects influenza viruses.

-In some cases, your doctor may suggest that you be tested for influenza.
-He or she may use various tests to diagnose influenza.
+In some cases, your healthcare professional may suggest that you be tested for influenza.
+There is a range of tests to diagnose flu.
 Polymerase chain reaction (PCR) testing is becoming more common in many hospitals and labs.
-This test may be done while you're in your doctor's office or in the hospital.
+This test may be done while you're in your healthcare professional's office or in the hospital.
 PCR testing is more sensitive than other tests and may be able to identify the influenza strain.

-Usually, you'll need nothing more than bed rest and plenty of fluids to treat the flu.
-But if you have severe infection or are at higher risk for complications, your doctor may prescribe an antiviral medication, such as oseltamivir (Tamiflu), zanamivir (Relenza), peramivir (Rapivab) or baloxavir (Xofluza).
-These drugs may shorten your illness by a day or so and help prevent serious complications.
+Usually, you'll need nothing more than rest and plenty of fluids to treat the flu.
+But if you have a severe infection or are at higher risk of complications, your healthcare professional may prescribe an antiviral medicine to treat the flu.

 Lifestyle and home remedies